 Your body stores excess calories as fat.
 And any calories that have no nutritional value will be stored as fat anyway because there is nothing it can do for you except wait to be burned off as energy.
 It can’t support heart-health, it can’t build strong bones, it can’t help your brain function at it’s best, it can’t support your immune system or your hormones.
 So it is stored, waiting to be used as energy.
 Assuming that you are consuming more calories than your body burns off, your body will simply store the excess as fat, ready to be used later.
 Except there is no later because of this cycle you are in.
 So your body just stores fat on top of fat.
 Your waistline expands, your self-esteem shrinks and your eating gets more out of control.

-What can you do about weight loss when you’re stressed?
+What can you do about stress and weight loss?
 Here is a 7-point plan to help you:

 - Keep a food diary so you can see the link between what you eat and your emotions and so you can understand why you are craving those high-fat, sugary foods – this is the first step to conquering this cycle.